On the Poset of Multichains: Acknowledgments

 \section{Acknowledgments}

 I am indebted to Nathan Williams for asking whether the poset of multichains of an EL-shellable poset is again EL-shellable.
-Further I thank Myrto Kallipoliti for making me aware of \cite{stanley11enumerative}*{Proposition~3.16.1}.
+I also thank an anonymous referee for valuable comments that helped improve the exposition of this paper; in particular for suggesting Theorem~\ref{thm:multichain_ideals}.